awkena/panGenomeBreedr/docs/reference/variant_impact_summary.md

-# Summarize variant mutation impacts per chromosome (local)
+# Get summary of database variant impacts by chromosome (local)

-Dynamically cross-tabulates and pivots the counts of functional mutation impact categories (e.g., HIGH, MODERATE, LOW, MODIFIER) across all chromosomes in the database.
+Get summary of database variant impacts by chromosome (local)

 ## Usage